oreillymj/netty-mqtt-websocket-client/README.md

 Instructions for setting up Auth in Mosquitto can be found [here](http://www.steves-internet-guide.com/mqtt-username-password-example/)
  - Note - I could only get Mosquitto to start as a Windows service if the password file was in the same directory as the Mosquitto.exe

-Added proxy support, tested with danted on Ubuntu Configure a ProxyConfig class instance as follows...
+Added proxy support, tested with [danted](https://www.inet.no/dante/) on Ubuntu.
+Configure a ProxyConfig class instance as follows...
 ```
         ProxyConfig.ProxyType socks5type = ProxyConfig.ProxyType.SOCKS5;